Larry Bowa

-Lawrence Robert Bowa (born December 6, 1945) is an American former professional baseball shortstop, manager, and coach in Major League Baseball (MLB), who played for the Philadelphia Phillies, Chicago Cubs, and New York Mets.
-Bowa went on to manage the San Diego Padres and Phillies, and is currently a senior advisor to the general manager of the Phillies.
+Lawrence Robert Bowa (born December 6, 1945) is an American former professional baseball shortstop, manager, and coach in Major League Baseball (MLB).
+He played professionally for the Philadelphia Phillies, Chicago Cubs, and the New York Mets.
+Bowa went on to manage the San Diego Padres and Phillies.

 Early life

 Bowa was born in Sacramento, California, the son of Paul Bowa, a former minor-league infielder and manager in the St. Louis Cardinals farm system.
 While at C. K. McClatchy High School, Bowa tried out but never made the school's baseball team.
 After graduation, Bowa went to Sacramento City College where he started, and was expected to go in the MLB Draft, but didn't.
 The Philadelphia Phillies were the only Major League team interested in Bowa.
-They sent a local scout, Eddie Bockman to watch Bowa play in a doubleheader, only for Bowa to be thrown out of the game for arguing.
+They sent a local scout, Eddie Bockman to watch Bowa play in a doubleheader, only for Bowa to be thrown out of both games for arguing.
 Bockman had a winter league team in the area and offered Bowa a chance to play.
 Bowa played well and signed with the Phillies for a $2,000 bonus.
 After 4 years in the minors, he made the Phillies' roster at the age of 24 in 1970.